 A Bright Future for Electric Cars

-Of the 1 billion cars on the road today, fewer than 5 million are electric vehicles (EVs).
+Of the 1 billion cars on the road today, fewer than 5 million are electric vehicles.
 But EVs are set to take over the world.

-The International Energy Agency (IEA) forecasts that by 2030, between 125 million and 220 million EVs will be on the roads.
+The International Energy Agency forecasts that, by 2030, between 125 million and 220 million EVs will be on the roads.

 The demand for EVs came from higher energy costs and concerns over global warming.
 Carmakers have poured billions of dollars into designing electric models.